openprocurement/openprocurement.auctions.tessel/docs/source/overview.rst

 Overview
 ========

-openprocurement.auctions.tessel contains documentaion concerning the new type of the Deposit Guarantee Fund auctions.
+openprocurement.auctions.tessel contains documentaion concerning the type of Small Scale Privatization auctions.

-The procedure to be used is **tessel** which states for the insolvent bank property and the creditor claim right.
+The procedure to be used is **sellout.insider** which states for privatization's objects.

 Features
 --------